ryangooch/automated_ncaa_bb_bracket/README.md

 #      dtype='object')

 # Manually mark winners of auto bid slots by conference with dict
+# First create empty dictionary, where keys are conference names and
+# teams are None
 conference_winners = {conf:None for conf in b.get_conferences()}

+# Populate with conference winners.
+At time of this writing, for 2019
+# NCAA Tournament, those teams are:
 conference_winners['OVC'] = 'Murray St'
 conference_winners['BSo'] = 'Gardner Webb'
 conference_winners['MVC'] = 'Bradley'